willy23martin/software-architecture-poc-grpc/README.md

 ### Technologies used:
 - **Java 1.8** as a programming language with maven.
 - **grpc-netty-shaded**: **HTTP/2** transport library.
-- **grpc-protobuf**, and **protobuf-maven-plugin**: for interpretation of the proto files to the protocolBuffers model to be implemented by the services.
+- **grpc-protobuf**, and **protobuf-maven-plugin**: for compilation of the proto files to the protocolBuffers model to be implemented by the services.

 ****